 The data from that study, obtained by surveying 1277 students ages 9-17, unexpectedly showed that

-As emerging technologies make their way into the today’s classrooms (From Web 2.0 to School 2.0?), the amount of time students spend online will increase.
-More significantly, their ability to create and connect using wikis, weblogs, online bookmarking, Skype, podcasting, and such social networks as Facebook and MySpace will exceed the expectations and comfort level of their teachers and parents.
+As these technologies have taken hold in today's classrooms, the amount of time students spend online has increased.
+More significantly, their ability to create and connect using wikis, blogs, online bookmarking, Skype, podcasting, and social networks such as Facebook has exceeded the expectations and comfort level of their teachers and parents.

 The university claimed that the establishment of a FaceBook page to collaborate on class assignments was an act of cheating and that the university needed to ensure that students were doing their own homework.
 The engineering student faced one count of academic misconduct for helping to organize the group, and another 146 counts for every student who used the group.
 The media was abuzz with discussion about whether it was a case of cheating or academic exchange, as well as questions about how a FaceBook work space was any different from a group of students getting together over coffee to tackle difficult homework questions.